What is the meaning of ‘CIO’?

 These initiatives should include systems and data integration in order to deliver more efficient processes.
 Integration improvements are often focused on improving margins and customer service.
 But the CIO will tie integration to improvements in management information and reporting, which are crucial to enabling growth.

-The CIO will also be responsible for streamlining and automating systems and processes whenever possible, to enable scalability, reduce costs, and facilitate the ability to demonstrate compliance.
+The CIO will also be responsible for streamlining and automating systems and processes whenever possible, in order to enable scalability, reduce costs, and facilitate the ability to demonstrate compliance.

 In some cases, the CIO is responsible for linked areas of information and compliance, such as regulatory approvals like GDPR and ISO 27000.